eclipse-simrel/.github/wiki/SimRel/Overview.md

 the projects that declared as "+1" (so the repository can be used by the "+2" projects to test).
 During aggregation, dependency problems may be discovered.
-If dependencies cannot be resolved, the offending project bits are excluded and an email is sent to the cross-project list for mitigation.
+If dependencies cannot be resolved, the offending project bits are excluded and an email is sent to the simrel-dev list for mitigation.
 While building up to a milestone or release, the aggregated repository is moved to a ["staging" repository](http://download.eclipse.org/staging/) for early testing by